compi-migui/tfg-doc/src/md/50_methodology.md

 K(x_i,x_j) = \left(1 + \cfrac{1}{\rho^2}x_i^{\text{T}}x_j \right)^2
 $$ {#eq:definition-svm-kernel}

-Leaving \rho, the kernel scale parameter, as the parameter to tweak to try and fit the behavior of the model to the needs of our data set.
+Leaving $\rho$, the kernel scale parameter, as the parameter to tweak to try and fit the behavior of the model to the needs of our data set.

 **TODO: mention OvO and OvA (One vs One/All)**